 Lighting the way to lower energy use

-Recently HARBEC completed a total building lighting system upgrade (i.e., high efficiency fixtures, ballasts and sensors) which will reduce the amount of energy used by nearly 50%.
+Recently HARBEC completed a second total building lighting system upgrade converting 1,000 high efficiency bulbs to LED which will reduce the amount of energy used by 45%.
 This means half as much greenhouse gas is generated while our bill is reduced proportionally.

 * Tree planting